Elvie's wearable breast pump feels like breaking out of jail

 But simply by virtue of making it easier to pump in more situations, Elvie's pump could help women increase their supply.
 Elvie could increase your opportunities to fully empty your breast, which is the best signal to your body to produce more.

+However, I found I had less success triggering letdown with Elvie's pump than I did with a traditional one.
+Elvie's suction is more gentle than a commercial or hospital-grade pump, and you don't have as wide a range of speed and suction with Elvie's versus traditional ones.
+For women who need the power of a hospital grade pump to fully empty their breast or trigger letdown at all, Elvie might not suit your body's needs.

-And using an Elvie pump has some unexpected, happy side effects.
-With a traditional pump, I never liked fully removing articles of clothing, so I ended up having to buy a work wardrobe full of shirts and dresses that buttoned or zipped up the front.
+Using an Elvie pump has some unexpected, happy side effects.
+I never liked fully removing articles of clothing when I using a traditional pump, so I always ended up having to buy a work wardrobe full of shirts and dresses that buttoned or zipped up the front.
+It also meant of a bunch of my favorite clothes were out of commission until I wasn't pumping anymore.
 Because of Elvie's low profile, I could wear a much wider variety of clothing.

 But mostly, Elvie freed me from much of the disruption that a traditional pump wreaked on my work life.